mohsin-shaikh/modern-monorepo/README.md

 ## Dashboard App

-The dashboard app includes a complete authentication system with the following features:
+The dashboard app includes a complete authentication system powered by Supabase Auth with the following features:

 - Sign In
 - Sign Up